Star4ze/react-sandbox/blogs/README.md

 Add some styling to make the application look presentable.

-Submit your results via GitHub!
-(Deadline: 1h before the tomorrows first session) - Please send me your work also even if you did not manage to complete all steps!

 Implement authentication for the blog application, where users must log in to create or edit posts.
-You can use a hardcoded list of users and their passwords for this exercise.
+You can use a hardcoded list of users and their passwords for this exercise.   ✓

-Utilize the local storage API to store the authentication information.
+Utilize the local storage API to store the authentication information.                ✓

-Only authenticated users should be able to create new posts or edit existing posts.
+Only authenticated users should be able to create new posts or edit existing posts.       ✓

 Make sure that the application works correctly and is secure.

-Submit the code  for review.

-Note: This exercise is meant to be a challenge and may require some research and experimentation.
-Don't be afraid to ask for help if you get stuck!